Cihadozcann/Cihadozcann/README.md

 - 👋 Hi, I’m @Cihadozcann
 - 👀 I’m interested in eating software and licking computers
 - 🌱 I’m currently learning Java and C#
-- 💞️ I’m looking to collaborate on Data Integration & Software development
+- 💞️ I’m looking to collaborate on Data Integration & Software Development
 - 📫 How to reach me: You can contact me via my assistant the Dutch King

 <!---